 But NOLA doesn't get all the Mardi Gras love.
 Ohio has it's own way to celebrate Mardi Gras.
 And that's food.
 So if you're ready to eat your way through the day, check out these spots for a true Mardi Gras and New Orleans-inspired experience.

 Photo credit: La Chatelaine French Bakery & Bistro, Facebook

 A modern restaurant located in Columbus' historic Leveque Tower, The Keep offers a delicious meal inspired by the best of French cuisine.
-But the real treat are its delicious beignets that come in a paper bag with chocolate and fruit dipping sauce.
+But the real treat are its delicious beignets that come with dipping sauce.

-If beignets aren't your thing, it's also National Paczki Day!
+If beignets aren't your thing, it's also National Pączki Day!
 For those in Cleveland, several local bakeries are selling the Polish (doughnut) pastry.
-Check out spots like Colozza's Bakery, Edwin's and Goldie's Donuts & Bakery and pickup some paczkis today.
+Check out spots like Colozza's Bakery, Edwin's, Rudy's Strudel, The Vegan Donut Co. and Goldie's Donuts & Bakery and pickup some pączkis today.

 New Orleans Meal

 If you looking for more than a sweet treat to celebrate Mardi Gras, then head out for New Orleans-inspired cooking.
 In Columbus, Lafayette, Louisiana Chef Henry Butcher serves up authentic Creole food at Creole Kitchen.
 You can also check out Way Down Yonder for those traditional New-Orleans dishes.
 Or partake in La Chatelaine's Mardi Gras Dinner that features a Hurricane drink, crawfish bisque, jambalaya and their King Cake.